Our

 Stephen Park

 A law graduate, his early career path included time as a select committee clerk at Parliament.
-In Vancouver in the 90s he studied and specialised in clinical information services, a skillset he subsequently applied at the Auckland area DHBs in clinical data analysis and quality improvement roles.
-Later, he worked at the National Screening Unit and Ministry Of Health, in programme delivery and strategic alignment.
+In Vancouver in the 90s he studied and specialised in clinical information services.
+He then applied that skillset at the Auckland area DHBs in clinical data analysis and quality improvement roles, and subsequently worked at the National Screening Unit, Ministry of Health.

 Stephen was born in Tauranga into a whānau of mixed Croatian, Māori (Ngai Tūhoe, Ngāti Awa), Irish, Scots, and English whakapapa.
-He was raised in Papakura when it was a country town, and lives in Takapuna with his partner Ross.
-He cycles and walks for recreation and to go places, and loves swapping baking recipes!
+He was raised in Papakura when it was a country town, and lives in Auckland Central with his partner Ross.
+In his spare time he enjoys walking, cycling, swimming, reading and baking!

 Maxine Shortland MNZM